 If you’re looking for even more convenient ways to introduce peanut foods, there are some exciting and tasty new products on the market!

 - The makers of Bamba, the original peanut-corn puff that was used in the studies for early introduction of peanut foods, have partnered with Trader Joe’s.
 You can now buy Trader Joe’s brand Bamba in their stores.
 Bamba is also available in many Walmart stores across the country.
+The recommended amount to feed your baby is 2g (21 Bamba puffs).

-- In addition, Puffworks is releasing their new Puffworks Baby brand peanut puff that provides 2g of peanut protein per individual serving sized bag.
+- In addition, Puffworks is releasing their new Puffworks Baby brand peanut puff that provides 2g of peanut protein (24 puffs) per individual serving sized bag.
 The infant product is softer than Puffworks original product and melty to ensure that it’s not a choking hazard for infants.
 Developed in partnership with a pediatrician, Puffworks Baby makes early introduction easy.

 - If you’re looking for a pureed product, those are starting to pop up online too.
 Two products for consideration include MyPeanut™ and Inspired Start™ – both purees that contain fruit and peanuts and/or tree nuts – and, in the case of Inspired Start™, each of the other major allergens too.
 It’s important to note that MyPeanut™ purees contain the recommended 2g peanut protein per serving (you would need to feed baby 3 pouches per week to achieve the recommended 6g), while Inspired Start™ peanut containing puree contains just 1g/pouch (requiring 6 pouches be consumed per week).
 All of these products are available at the manufacturers’ websites and via Amazon.